AdaCore/ada-spark-rfcs/considered/rfc-storage_pools.rst

 In the above case, Unchecked_Deallocation on the Device_Access type will call the specific Cuda deallocation.

-Note that the usage of Address_Type also changes the result of 'Address, which now returns a value of Address_Type instead of System.Address.
+The usage of NUMA_Memory also changes the type of 'Address, which now returns a value of the address provided as the generic parameter instead of System.Address.

 Reference-level explanation
 ===========================